Degree in Nursing

 → Download the guide to graduation application

-In the regulation you can find the information concerning the deadline and the online procedure to be followed by every undergraduates.
+In the regulations you can find the information concerning the deadline and the online procedure to be followed by every undergraduates.
 Here below the annexes that must be used for the drafting of the dissertation:

 Annex no. 1 – Deadlines Time Schedule (Annex_1 pdf file);